mkoeppe/cutgeneratingfunctionology/README.md

 infinite-group-relaxation-code
 ==============================

-This is Sage code for computation and experimentation with the (1-dimensional) Gomory-Johnson infinite group problem.
+This is Sage code for computation and experimentation with the (1-dimensional) Gomory-Johnson infinite group problem, including an electronic compendium of extreme functions.

 How to run the code online via cloud.sagemath.com